 In my opinion, this is a Living Book.
 It is full of ideas that will meet in the mind of a child and inspire him/her to loftier things.
 My bookshelf is all the richer for having this book resting on its shelves.

-You can follow Shirley and her family through the seasonal year over at ‘Under An English Sky’.
+You can follow Shirley and her family through the seasonal year over at ‘Building A Household of Faith’.
 Here she chats about their faith, homeschooling, nature adventures, home organization, crafts, gardening and so much more.

 -first published September 2013